 The Risk Management Center (RMC) is a center of expertise under IWR.
 The mission of the RMC is to support Civil Works by managing and assessing risks for dams and levee systems across the Corps, to support dam and levee safety activities throughout the Corps, and to develop policies, methods, tools, and systems to enhance those activities.

-The Conflict Resolution and Public Participation Center of Expertise is (CPCX) is a center of expertise on conflict resolution and public participation.
+The Collaboration and Public Participation Center of Expertise is (CPCX) is a center of expertise on conflict resolution and public participation.
 CPCX’s mission is to help Corps staff anticipate, prevent, and manage water conflicts, ensuring that the interests of the public are addressed in Corps decision making.
 The Center believes that alternative dispute resolution (ADR) and collaborative planning tools and techniques can and should be used to avoid and minimize conflicts, rather than just employed once conflict emerges.

 ICIWaRM - International Center for Integrated Water Resource Management